-- 9.7 An Independent 'non-examining' Chair, will be appointed: - a) for an internal examiner's first doctoral examination; - b) where the external has no previous UK doctoral exam experience; - c) where the internal holds an emeritus/honorary appointment; - d) where there is no internal examiner; - e) in special circumstances such as an inexperienced team (fewer than six previous doctoral examinations); - f) in the event of a further viva (relating to resubmission or following an appeal to the outcome of the first viva); - g) where the viva is conducted off-campus (by video conference); - h) where the Faculty Postgraduate Research Director considers that the presence of an experienced academic would assist in ensuring that the examination is fair and conducted in accordance with the University's regulations for the award being examined. - 9.8 Where an Independent 'non-examining' Chair shall be appointed (according to 9.7), appointment will be by the relevant University Committee (Faculty PGR Committee) when the examiners are appointed, and must satisfy the following criteria: - a) Is a current member of the University's academic staff; - b) Has successfully supervised to completion at least one research degree candidate (PhD or Professional Doctorate); - c) Has experience of examining for, or has attended as supervisor, the degree being examined; - d) Is independent.
+- 9.7 Appointment of an Independent 'non-examining' Chair will be by the relevant University Committee (Faculty PGR Committee) when the examiners are appointed, and must satisfy the following criteria: - a) Is a current member of the University's academic staff; - b) Has successfully supervised to completion at least one research degree candidate (PhD or Professional Doctorate); - c) Has experience of examining for, the degree being examined; - d) Is independent.
 Independence means that the Independent Chair: - i) has not previously acted as a member of the candidate 's supervision team - ii) confirms before appointment that they have no informal/personal connection with the candidate, and no conflict of interest, which might prejudice the independence of the examination.